 Do you accept insurance?

-We accept Medicare, but currently do not accept other forms of insurance.
+We currently do not accept any form of insurance.

 Do you treat out-of-town patients?